Dedicated Calculator

 Strong property decisions usually begin with affordability, not emotion.
 That is exactly why this page matters.
 Smart buyers do not only ask whether they like the plot, apartment, or house.
 They ask whether the total transaction cost still works once tax and transfer-related costs are added.

 One useful habit is to calculate three scenarios: the current asking value, the likely negotiated value, and the highest number you would realistically accept if the negotiation moves against you.
-That instantly shows whether the deal still fits your liquidity and whether filer status changes the outcome enough to justify timing decisions.
+That instantly shows whether the deal still fits your liquidity after withholding and extra charges are included.

 The same logic works for investors.
 An investment property does not only need a good purchase story.
 It also needs a transaction structure that still makes sense after the tax burden is considered.
 That is where a planning calculator earns its place.